kodesam/KODESAM/README.md

 Usage
 Provide instructions or code examples on how to use your project.
 You can include screenshots or GIFs to visualize the usage.

-import your_module

-# How to use your code or library
-Contributing
-Contributions are welcome!
-Please follow these steps:

-Fork this repository
-Create a new branch: git checkout -b my-new-feature Make your changes and commit them: git commit -am 'Add some feature' Push your changes to the branch: git push origin my-new-feature Submit a pull request
-License
-This project is licensed under the MIT License.

-Acknowledgements
-Mention any individuals, organizations, or resources that you'd like to acknowledge for their contributions or assistance in this project.

-<footer align="center"> <strong>Find me on</strong><br> LinkedIn: [Your Name](https://www.linkedin.com/in/your-name)<br> Twitter: [@yourhandle](https://twitter.com/yourhandle) </footer>
-You can save the above content in a README.md file in your GitHub repository.
-Make sure to update the placeholders with actual content, including relevant links, images, and contact information.